Core Argument

 Answer Choices

-For each answer, complete the test.
-Move on if any step fails.
+For each answer, complete the two-step test.

 Answer Choice A